microsud/dysbiosisR/README.md

 6. Wei, S., Bahl, M.I., Baunwall, S.M.D., Hvas, C.L. and Licht, T.R., 2021.
 Determining gut microbial dysbiosis: a review of applied indexes for assessment of intestinal microbiota imbalances.
 Applied and Environmental Microbiology, 87(11), pp.e00395-21.

 ### Acknowledgement
-This work was done within the Microbiome Group at the RIVM and Medical Microbiology and Infection Prevention at UMC Groningen.
+This work was done at the Department of Medical Microbiology and Infection Prevention at UMC Groningen in collaboration with the Microbiome Group at the RIVM.

 ### Contact
 Sudarshan A. Shetty (sudarshanshetty9[@]gmail[dot]com)